 We conduct integrated earth resource evaluation that incorporates sustainable economic vitality and environmental and public health protection.

 Educational Outreach – The work of the Missouri Department of Natural Resources teaches environmental stewardship and wise use of our precious natural resources through a broad understanding and appreciation for Missouri’s natural, cultural and energy resources.
-Visit our educational outreach page to learn about our activities and watch some of our educational videos, and consider a trip to our museum.
+Visit our educational outreach page to learn about our activities and watch some of our educational videos and consider a trip to our museum.
 Learn about careers in geology – watch this short, informative video!

 Earthquake Exhibit at the New Madrid Historical Museum